diegohaz/constate/README.md

 import createUseContext from "constate";

-// 1️⃣ Create a custom hook as usual const useCounter = () => {
+// 1️⃣ Create a custom hook as usual function useCounter() {
   const [count, setCount] = useState(0);
   const increment = () => setCount(prevCount => prevCount + 1);
   return { count, increment };
 }

 // 2️⃣ When you need to share your state, simply wrap your hook
-//    with the createUseContext higher-order hook, like so: const useCounterContext = createUseContext(useCounter);
+//    with the createUseContext factory, like so: const useCounterContext = createUseContext(useCounter);

 function Button() {
+  // 3️⃣ Use container context instead of custom hook
+  //    const { increment } = useCounter();
-  // 3️⃣ Use the new container hook to extract the value from the wrapped hook. const { increment } = useCounterContext() return <button onClick={increment}>+</button>;
+  const { increment } = useCounterContext()
+  return <button onClick={increment}>+</button>;
 }

 function Count() {
+  // 4️⃣ Use container context in other components
+  //    const { count } = useCounter();
-  // 4️⃣ But now you can use it in other components as well. const { count } = useCounterContext() return <span>{count}</span>;
+  const { count } = useCounterContext()
+  return <span>{count}</span>;
 }

 function App() {
-  // 5️⃣ The caveat: you wrap your components with the Provider that is
+  // 5️⃣ Wrap your components with provider return (
-  //    attached to the container hook return (
     <useCounterContext.Provider>
       <Count />